Many people looking to purchase NFA Firearms wonder if they should put the guns into a special kind of trust called an NFA Gun Trust.

 NFA Trust FAQ

-Q: What is a gun trust?
-A: A gun trust is a legal entity that can possess NFA Firearms.
+A gun trust is a legal entity that can possess NFA firearms.

 Ryan Cleckner is a former special operations sniper and current attorney specializing in firearms law/ATF compliance and is a firearms industry executive (former govt. relations manager for NSSF, Vice President of Remington Outdoor Company, and a SAAMI voting board member).